tschm/.config-templates/README.md

 ## ⚙️ Workflow Configuration

-The GitHub workflows can be customized using repository variables:
+The GitHub Actions workflows can be customized using repository variables:

 ### Python Version Control